CRIS

 History:

-In the Spring of 2019, the Center for Refugee and Immigrant Success (CRIS) was created when faculty from across the university identified the need for a more comprehensive and interdisciplinary research center, combining interdisciplinary skills and methodologies to address research questions through partnerships with community organizations.
+In 2018, the Center for Refugee and Immigrant Success (CRIS) was created when faculty from across the university identified the need for a more comprehensive and interdisciplinary research center, combining interdisciplinary skills and methodologies to address research questions through partnerships with community organizations.

 Vision: